Davis, Anthony lead Lakers in OT to defeat Hornets 126-123 | WTOP News

 JAMES UPDATE

-James did some light shooting Monday morning, but there still isn’t a timeline for when he might return.
-James went to the seats opposite the Lakers’ bench between the third and fourth quarters to talk to musical artist Bad Bunny, who was in attendance.
+James did some light shooting Monday morning, but there still isn’t a timeline for when he might return after missing three games due to an abdominal strain.
+James went to the seats opposite the Lakers’ bench between the third and fourth quarters to talk to rapper Bad Bunny, who was in attendance.

 LONG DISTANCE

-Los Angeles outscored Charlotte with 22-9 run over the last 3:48 of the third quarter to take a 94-87 lead.
+Los Angeles outscored Charlotte 22-9 over the last 3:48 of the third quarter to take a 94-87 lead.
 Malik Monk, who finished with 10 points, punctuated the run with a 3-pointer from midcourt at the buzzer.

-The Lakers would score eight straight during one stretch early in the fourth quarter to go up by 14 (103-89) with 9:02 remaining before the Hornets rallied.

 TIP-INS

 Hornets: F PJ Washington is out for at least the next three games due with a left elbow hyperextension he suffered during the Nov.
 3 game against Golden State.
-He will be reevaluated early next week. … All five Charlotte starters scored in double figures.
-Mason Plumlee was six of seven from the field, scoring 13 points and grabbing 10 rebounds before fouling out.
+He will be re-evaluated early next week. … All five Charlotte starters scored in double figures.
+Mason Plumlee was 6 of 7 from the field, scoring 13 points and grabbing 10 rebounds before fouling out.

 UP NEXT

-Hornets: Conclude five-game road trip in Memphis on Wednesday night.
+Hornets: Conclude a five-game road trip in Memphis on Wednesday night.

 Lakers: Host Miami on Wednesday night.